 Reheat the remaining Candy Melts for 10-second increments, stirring after each until melted.

 Dip the top of a mini ice cream cone in the candy melts then roll in the dark cocoa shreds.
 Freeze for 5 minutes.

 Draw a line across each yellow eye and color in the top 1/3 of each.
 Allow the eyes to dry for at least 10 minutes.

-To make the eagle heads insert a cashew into each vanilla ice cream scoop.
+To make the eagle heads insert one cashew into each vanilla ice cream scoop.
 It’s easiest to create a small hole before pushing the cashew in the ice cream.
 Press two candy eyes above and on either side of the cashew beak.
 Pop back in the freezer until you are ready to serve.

-Just before serving fill the cones with ice cream.
+Just before serving to fill the cones with ice cream.
 I allowed the ice cream to soften, spooned some in a pastry bag and piped it into the cones.
 It was quick and tidy.

 Set an ice cream cone eagle head on top and serve.

 If you need to make these ahead of time for a party, you can assemble them and freeze for up to 8 hours.